keenanhi/keenanhi.github.io/mini-series/getting-started/_posts/2015-04-24-Get-Started-Part-2.md

 ---
-title: Get Started Part 2 - What is Digital Audio?
+subtitle: Get Started Part 2
+title: What is Digital Audio?
 layout: post
 description: "An overview of the conversion of sound to digital audio"
 soundcloud: "off"